dmitrytorba/crawl.js/README.md

 ## What is Crawl.js

 A solution for making an AJAX application crawlable.
-CrawlJs is a PhantomJs site crawler that captures HTML snapshots and stores them to S3.
+CrawlJS is a PhantomJS site crawler that takes HTML snapshots and stores them to S3.

 ## How it works